spacepy/spacepy/Doc/source/pybats.rst

       - Integrate stream lines through vector fields

-Be sure to read the docstring information of :class:`~pybats.IdlFile` to see how to handle multi-frame files (.outs) and for a list of critical attributes.
+Be sure to read the docstring information of :class:`~spacepy.pybats.IdlFile` to see how to handle multi-frame files (.outs) and for a list of critical attributes.

 .. versionchanged:: 0.5.0

     Unstructured data are now presented as in the files.
-See `~pybats.IdlFile` for details.
+See :class:`~spacepy.pybats.IdlFile` for details.